serjaum/wkops/README.md

 chmod +x ./install.sh && ./install.sh
 ```

-3. Add the wkops root folder to your $PATH
+3. Add the wkops root folder to your $PATH or add the line below to your ~/.bashrc, ~/.profile, or ~/.zshrc file to have it automatically sourced upon login:

 ```
 export PATH=~/.wkops:\$PATH